spareinetrip/stremula-1/README.md

 - **`userAgent`**: Should match your Reddit username (e.g., if your username is `yourusername`, use `"Stremula1/3.0 (by u/yourusername)"`).
 This is required by Reddit's API.
 - **`publicBaseUrl`**:
   - Leave empty (`""`) if running locally (will auto-detect from requests)
-  - Set to your public URL (e.g., `"https://192.168.1.100:7003"` or `"https://yourdomain.com"`) if accessing from other devices on your network or the internet
+  - Set to your public URL (e.g., `"https://YOUR_IP:7004"` for IP access or `"https://yourdomain.com"` for public server) if accessing from other devices on your network or the internet
   - This is used for serving media files (posters, thumbnails) to Stremio clients
 - The `intervalMinutes` setting controls how often the fetcher checks for new posts (default: 15 minutes)